MaSchVam/Dice-game/README.md

 - The game has 2 players, playing in rounds
 - In each turn, a player rolls two dice as many times as he whishes.
 Each result get added to his ROUND score.
 - BUT, if the player rolls a 1 (on either dice), all his ROUND score gets lost.
 After that, it's the next player's turn.
-- The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
+- The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn.
 - The first player to reach 100 points (Default - can be modified inside the game) on GLOBAL score wins the game.
 - If the standard goal of 100 points is altered, the game is reset with the new goal in memory!